 How to prepare your proposal

 Once you’ve found a contract that is a good fit for your small business, you can begin preparing your proposal.
-Government agencies are required to share the details of the contract before you submit your proposal, giving you any information you may need to make your bid.
+Government agencies are required to share the details of the contract before you submit your proposal, giving you any necessary information for you to make your bid.

 Identify the solicitation type